wl-net/arcus-k8s/README.md

 It will takes about 5-10 minutes for everything to come up.
 When `microk8s.kubectl get pods` shows a list of pods in the running or completed state, you are good to go.

+## Starting over

+If you'd like to start over (including wiping any data, or configuration):

+`microk8s.reset`

+If you experience difficult, you may also need to uninstall microk8s:

+`snap remove microk8s`

 # In Google Cloud

 You need to have a Google Cloud account, and have configured gcloud and docker on your local system.
 Instructions on how do this are currently beyond the scope of this project.